 Finally, as part of our process to include catches not identified to species level in the overall estimate of stock status within a region, we made a slight modification to how reports of unidentified catch were penalized.
 Catch is reported across six different levels of taxonomic precision, with the poorest quality being “miscellaneous”.
 Previously, we assigned a penalty factor of 0.01 to catch reported at this level, but this severely punishes regions with a substantial portion of their catch in this category (i.e., only 1% of this catch counted towards total biomass of fish available as sustainable food).
 To reduce the impact somewhat, we modified the penalty from 0.01 to 0.1 for catch reported as “miscellaneous”.

-Biodiversity, species:
+Biodiversity, species